 (4) Construction element.
 This element may reference the development plan provided as part of the application and shall include the following:

-(a) Estimated construction schedule including phasing, clearing schedule, hours of operation, exposure time.
+(a) Estimated construction schedule, including phasing, clearing schedule, hours of operation, exposure time.

 (b) Estimates of the cost of performing the various items of required work.
 (This is for consideration in determining the amount of performance bond or cash security as required in § 420-3.8.)

-(c) Estimate of proposed cut and fill volumes, schedule for bringing fill on and off site, and the source(s) of purchased fill.
+(c) Estimate of proposed cut and fill volumes, schedule for bringing fill on site and off site, and the source(s) of purchased fill.

 (d) Describe the methods to be used during construction to control erosion and sedimentation (i.e., use of sediment basins and type of mulching, matting, or temporary vegetation), describe the size and location of land to be cleared at any given time and length of time of exposure, covering of soil stockpiles, and other control methods and their effect on the site and on the surrounding area.